Dean Foley, QLD –is a finalist for the IDX Entrepreneurship Award proudly supported by UrbanGrowth NSW.

 The startup event and incubator offer a platform for Indigenous entrepreneurs to showcase their ideas and skills, to learn and develop businesses for the future.

-Check out some of the highlights from Australia’s first Indigenous Startup Weekend.
+Check out the action from the first Indigenous Startup Weekend here.